quantumlib/qsim/docs/type_reference.md

 # Template naming

-Under certain circumstances, C++ interfaces can introduce time-cost overhead when compared with inline template functions.
-Since some of the functions in qsim are called with very high frequency, templates are preferred to keep runtime to a minimum.

-This has the unfortunate side effect of obscuring which types are relevant in each function; in order to alleviate this difficulty, the following table provides example types for each of the common template names used in qsim.

-**Note:** these types are intended to represent the expectations qsim places on each template type.
-There may be other types which are also used for these templates, and users may define their own alternatives to the examples below so long as they fulfill the same expectations.
+This document is meant to clarify the intended usage of common template names found within qsim.
+The following table provides example types for each; note however that there may be other types which are also used for these templates, and users may define their own alternatives to the examples below so long as they fulfill the same expectations.

 | Name                    |  Example Type                                     |
 | ------------------------|---------------------------------------------------|